White Willow Bark C/S, Conventional, 1/2 lb.(WWBC-2)

 Elderberry Herb Syrup

-1. Cook Elderberries, herbs, glycerine, and water in crock post on low for 8 hours.
+- Cook elderberries, herbs, glycerin, and water in crock pot on low for 8 hours.

-2. Strain and press warm syrup mixture and then let cool.
+- Strain and press warm syrup mixture, let cool.

-3. Dissolve honey in venegar, and then mix it in the syrup.
+- Dissolve honey in vinegar, then mix into the syrup.

 Tip: We like to take 1 Tablespoon every 2 to 4 hours whenever we need an extra boost.